The World's Best Sugar-Free Syrup

 Donít act like excellent, tasty, sugar-free maple syrup isnít the hardest thing in the world for a diabetic to find Ė donít make me come over there.
 We all know it.
 Sure, Smuckers gave it the old college try, but no soap Ė theirs just isnít tasty and sweet enough.
 But if you are looking for a syrup to punish you for becoming a diabetic in the first place, thereís your entry.
-To my family, Iíve become something of the ďDuncan HinesĒ or traveling evaluator of the syrup world, searching for a breakfast syrup that is tolerable.
-Cracker Barrel almost made it but theirs was too watery and not sweet enough Ė turning any breakfast bread to mush.
+To my family Iíve become something of the ďDuncan HinesĒ or traveling evaluator of the syrup world, on a quest to find a breakfast syrup that is tolerable.
+Cracker Barrel almost made it but theirs was too watery and not sweet enough, turning any breakfast bread to mush.
 I must have tried everything.
-I give Caryís props for supporting the American Diabetes Association, but, sadly, Iíll pass on their syrup.
+I give Caryís props for supporting the American Diabetes Association, but sadly, Iíll pass on their syrup.
 Thanks for trying, guys.

 In my travels I tried the lot, looking high and low for the very best sugar-free syrup out there.
-Then, I found my holy grail in the most unexpected place, and the syrup itself turned out to be the culinary equivalent of unobtanium.
+Then on a road trip I found my holy grail in the most unexpected place, and the syrup itself turned out to be the culinary equivalent of unobtanium.
 Question: What eatery stays open 24 hours and can be reliably found on Interstate exits?
 Hmmm...
 Outside of the Northeast, what short-order restaurant chain is the last gasp organization that's trying to the keep the ďdinerĒ concept alive?
 No?
 OK.
 Who offers their hash browns Scattered, Smothered, Covered, Chunked, Diced, Peppered, Capped,Topped, or Country-style?
 Did that clue you in?
+No?
+Okay, what restaurant stays open in a hurricane until the building is blown down?
 Of course, the answer is Waffle House.
 Belly up to the bar, brush away the crumbs, shoo away the flies, and you can have a decent breakfast with a GREAT sugar-free syrup for reasonable prices, at any hour.
 Just order the citified ham and avoid all the smattering and splattering on the hash browns, fellow diabetics.

 When that bottle dried up, I went back, expecting the whole thing to be cleared up.
 When I arrived, a district meeting of Waffle House managers was breaking up and the district manager was there.
 I waited for a good moment and asked the local manager, who gravely took the question to the district manager.
 The DM came over to me and announced, ďI am sorry to say that we donít sell our syrup.
 I wish we did, but we donít.Ē She immediately re-convened the covey of managers to spread the good news.
 Some folks won't accept money when it walks up to them on two legs.
 Unobtainium.